christianpflugradt/virtuallet/README.md

 which randomly chooses an implementation.
 In that file you will also see how to get a specific implementation running.
 Keep in mind that you probably want to have a look at that script before you accept it blindly.
 For example you can run the Python 3 implementation by running `python3 virtuallet.py` but only if python3 is in your path.
-First of all a Python 3 runtime must be installed on your system and then it might not be available under that name, maybe you want to specify the path instead and should actually invoke something like `/usr/bin/python3 virtuallet.py`.
+First of all a Python 3 runtime must be installed on your system, and then it might not be available under that name, maybe you want to specify the path instead and should actually invoke something like `/usr/bin/python3 virtuallet.py`.
 Just keep that in mind for any implementation you would like to run.
 You can simply edit the shell script to reflect these changes.
 Also the shell script is so simple that even without programming experience you can probably just edit it to exclude specific implementations